Pollicipes pollicipes: Distribution

-A population disjunctly located around the tropical Cape Verde Islands at about 16°N wa described in 2010 as a new species, Pollicipes caboverdensis.
+A population disjunctly located around the tropical Cape Verde Islands at about 16°N was described in 2010 as a new species, Pollicipes caboverdensis.

 Ecology

 Pollicipes pollicipes grows in groups on rocks, as well as on the hulls of shipwrecks and on driftwood.
 It is a filter feeder, living on particles that it can glean from the water passing over its extended cirri; these possess a complex assortment of setae, enabling P. pollicipes to have a varied diet, including diatoms, detritus, large crustaceans, copepods, shrimp and molluscs.

 The larvae pass through seven free-swimming stages (six nauplii and one cypris) over the course of at least a month.
 After this time, they settle into the adult, sessile form.

 Pollicipes pollicipes is harvested for consumption in many parts of its range, mostly for the Spanish market, where (marketed as percebe gallego) it may sell for as much as €90 per kilogram.
 As a result, the species is thought to be in decline.
 It is harvested manually, and archaeological evidence suggests that the species has been harvested in this way for over 10,000 years.